 Before reviewing this history in greater depth and examining its implications for the present, let me remind you that I am speaking here only for myself and not for others on the Federal Open Market Committee or in the Federal Reserve.
 In this vein, and before I discuss macroeconomic policy more generally, I want to briefly provide some thoughts on issues related to the so-called too-big-to-fail (TBTF) problem.
-As you may know, I have long considered this an issue of particular importance and relevance given the growth of large banks, their increasing complexity, and the history of government support for such institutions when they get into trouble.
-Indeed, I have gone so far as to co-author a book on the topic, in 2004, and I think the message and recommendations of the book hold up well against the background of recent events.
+As you may know, I have long considered this an issue of particular importance and relevance given the growth of large banks, their increasing complexity and the history of government support for such institutions when they get into trouble.
+Indeed, I have gone so far as to co-author a book* on the topic, in 2004, and I think the message and recommendations of the book hold up well against the background of recent events.
 I see ample opportunity for application of our analyses and recommendations to the current debate as policymakers consider long-run responses and lessons learned from current problems.

 The message of the book is straightforward.
 While governments cannot and should not uniformly avoid public support for creditors of failing banks, they should seek to minimize that support because of the distortions it produces.
 Such public support—even when it passes a benefit-cost test at the time of provision—encourages future risk-taking by institutions whose creditors expect to benefit from future support.
 Such risk-taking can even contribute to the specific financial conditions that prompt further government support.
 The key to addressing these costs is, when times are good, to act to reduce creditors' expectations of receiving protection.

-As we detail in the book, managing expectations of protection requires that policymakers take steps before a crisis to make it less likely that the failure of large or important financial institutions "spills over" to other institutions, markets, and the rest of the economy.
-Policymakers should also undertake steps to better understand the potential for spillovers before large institutions get in trouble, as this would allow them to target any support they provide, or perhaps make it more likely that support could be avoided.
+As we detail in the book, managing expectations of protection requires that policymakers take steps before a crisis to make it less likely that the failure of large or important financial institutions "spills over" to other institutions, markets and the rest of the economy.
+Policymakers should also undertake steps to better understand the potential for spillovers before large institutions get into trouble, as this would allow them to target any support they provide, or perhaps make it more likely that support could be avoided.
 Because I believe spillovers drive the provision of after-the-fact government support, I am not convinced that other approaches are as likely to alter creditors' expectations.

 Let me provide just one example of the type of actions policymakers can take before a crisis.
 In the book we call for the relevant regulatory agencies to simulate the failure of a large financial institution with a particular focus on those aspects of the failure that would produce spillovers.
 The information gathered from such an exercise would help set the agenda for reforms that agencies could pursue to limit the type of events that would end up justifying government support.